Jay Z's 'Magna Carta': promo writ large, but critics hold back

-LOS ANGELES (Reuters) - Rapper Jay Z is taking promo to the next level, selling a million copies of his latest album to Samsung for smartphone distribution and going on a six-hour Twitterthon with fans.
+LOS ANGELES, July 9 (Reuters) - Rapper Jay Z is taking promo to the next level, selling a million copies of his latest album to Samsung for smartphone distribution and going on a six-hour Twitterthon with fans.

 The American musician holds the title for most No. 1 albums on the Billboard 200 chart for a solo artist and “Magna Carta ...
 Holy Grail,” has a good shot of being his 13th record to shoot to No. 1.